 What's the difference between soundproofing and sound absorption?
 Soundproofing refers to the blockage of sound–if a room is soundproof, you cannot expect sounds to enter or escape the room if the windows and doors are closed.
 Sound absorption, on the other hand, is the reduction of echoes within a room.
 This means that if you're too loud, sound may escape the room, or if someone is honking their horn outside, you might be able to hear it.

-Looking for tips on or how ?
+Looking for tips on adding glass to interior doors or how tempered glass works in interior doors?
 Take a look at our latest articles.